 Or did they?

-Ironically, in 2016, while learning about the fate of the American Bison and the plight of the Native Americans, President Obama signed the National Bison Legacy Act.
-This marked the American Bison as the national mammal; only second animal to represent the United States.
+Ironically, in 2016, while were were learning about the fate of the American Bison and the plight of the Native Americans, President Obama signed the National Bison Legacy Act.
+This marked the American Bison as the National Mammal; only second animal to represent the United States.
 The first being the American Bald Eagle.

 Through conservation and preservation programs, the American Bison population has risen to over 400,000 in public herds across North America in National Parks or private ranches.

 And, its because of Kevin Costner and his plight of creating the attraction Tatanka: The Story of the Bison, awareness and education has been brought to the forefront.

 And, that’s why we highly encourage others to visit this worthwhile attraction.
 Because there are things you’ll learn that you didn’t learn in school.

 Tatanka: The Story of the Bison Visitor Information

 |ADDRESS: 100 Tatanka Drive, Deadwood, SD 57732|

 |HOURS: Open 7 days a week from 9:00 a.m. – 5:00 p.m.
 Gates close at 4:30 p.m.|